 By Deborah Jeanne Sergeant

 Visit the dental care aisle at any store and you will see a large array of dental rinses that meet several different dental needs.
+Or, you could try here for the best dental and oral health care advice.

 The American Dental Association (ADA) classifies rinses as cosmetic, like clean breath mouthwash, or a therapeutic rinse that has a biologic application.
 The ADA seal indicates a therapeutic rinse.
 Discus with your child’s dentist what rinse may be appropriate at that age.